 Things are changing again, we see the IETF via the CFRG working to standardize on international and independently created and cryptographic algorithms in lieu of relying exclusively on governments to do this standardization.
 We also see the concept of Formal Verification being applied to cryptographic systems (Galois is doing great work here with Cryptol as are other great projects in the verifiable computing space) which is leading us to have frameworks we can apply to build these concepts into other products securely (check out the Noise Protocol Framework as an example).

-I think the Signal Protocol and Blockchain Technologies are examples of the next phase of evolution in our thinking about how we build secure systems.
+I think the Signal Protocol, Rough time, Certificate Transparency and even Blockchain Technologies are examples of the next phase of evolution in our thinking about how we build secure systems.
 Not because of “decentralization” or some anti-government bent in technologists, instead, these systems were designed with a more-complete understanding of security risks associated with their use.

 Trust is a necessary component of human existence.
 It can give us peace of mind but It can also give us broken hearts.
 The same is true in the context of system design.
 Trust cautiously.